-- If an undersized wire or part is used that cannot handle the current.
+- When an undersized wire or part is used that cannot handle the current.
 Always use the recommended wire gauge (or larger).
 The thicker the wire, the more current it can handle.
 Always use wire that is rated to the voltage being passed (or higher).
 Always use parts rated to at least the voltage and current that will be used.
-This includes crimp on spades, terminals, and ferrules.
+This includes crimp on spades, terminals, and ferrules (where appropriate).

 - When some of the wire copper strands are cut / trimmed to get it to fit.
-This should never be done as it reduces the wire gauge affectively recreating item (2) above.
+This should never be done as it reduces the wire gauge, effectively re-creating item (2) above.

 All of these cases effectively reduce the contact area meaning that more current flows through a smaller area which in turn creates excess heat.
 Often this heat will damage surrounding components as well.
 Look first to where the heat is created.
 If a wire is discoloured or melting, it's likely the closest spot to the bad connection.